What Is the ROI of an Automated Smoothie Machine?

 Understanding the Automated Smoothie Machine Cost Structure

 There is no dedicated labor cost.
 The machine blends a smoothie in under 60 seconds, self-cleans between uses, and requires no staff to operate.
-The only labor associated with the program is weekly restocking of pods, typically 10 to 15 minutes per week, which existing facility staff can absorb without schedule changes.
+The only labor associated with the program is weekly restocking of cups, typically 10 to 15 minutes per week, which existing facility staff can absorb without schedule changes.

 Revenue Potential by Location Type